-There are many ways to read Sacred Pauses on your own or in a group setting, and in the next few months, I’ll be leading two different retreats based on the book that I’m really looking forward to!
+There are many ways to read Sacred Pauses: Spiritual Practices for Personal Renewal on your own or in a group setting, and in the next few months, I’ll be leading two different retreats based on the book that I’m really looking forward to!
 Below is the experience of just one group to spark some of your own ideas.
 If your group is using the book or already finished, please do let me know–I’d love to hear from you, and a photo is a bonus!

 I was thrilled when one of the Connection Groups in my congregation decided to use Sacred Pauses for their group meetings.
 They generally study a book together during the fall, then meet more informally in the months after Christmas.

 To fit the book into their fall schedule, they decided to read two chapters at a time, and to take turns leading their discussion together.
 Given their interest as a group, for each chapter they first focused on reviewing and discussing the biblical background before moving on to other questions.

 To end their series, they planned a Christmas party and invited me and my husband for appetizers, Christmas baking, and an author Q&A. Thank you to everyone for a wonderful evening!

 Below is a sampling of questions from the author Q&A followed by the outline of their session on Chapter 4, Scripture.

 1. How did you decide on the order of the chapters?